Team-Het/cs326-final-het/docs/final.md

 Add options to location and category(takes a lot of time, since we have 297 buildings...), create a json file based on the buildings.
 Accomplished the basic functionality of uploading image.
 Accomplished functions in server.js, submit_found_item.js, submit_lost_item.js, database.js.
 Accomplished some of the RESTful API.
 Accomplised some functionalify and format in .html for related page as well.
-Accomplished the basic functionality of filter(js,html), but didn't get it used(contains bug).
 Applied datepicker, timepicker.
 Updated the API CRUD.
 Come up with the initial version of login functionality, and helped with login page.
 Helped with link between post page and post_detail page.
 Helped with modification of nav bar.
 Helped with bug fixing.
 Created samples for test.
-Made contribution and modification on every milestone.
+Made contribution and modification on every milestone.(For future: Accomplished the basic functionality of filter(js,html), but didn't get it used(contains bug).
+Tried to go accomplish the search bar.)

 Yujin Qin: Design and draw all the raw frames of web pages.
 Rearrange milestone1 markdown file and webpages.
 <br>Completed post_detail.js, login.js, helped with submit_found_item.js and submit_lost_item.js, helped construct milestone2.md.